DigUpTheHatchet/spotify-social/README.md

 - Run (unit?) tests in CI/CD
-- Modify job to run for all users
 - Start using dotenv for managing environment variables
 - Parse ddb table specs from tf
 - CW Alarms for function errors